 During each 2 year cycle the children should cover the following aspects of Art & Design: drawing, painting, collage, 3D construction, printmaking, textiles and ICT.
 We also want to ensure every child has the opportunity to experience and explore a wide range of art media during their time at Dalestorth, including paint, chalk, charcoal, pastels, sketching pencils, clay, Modroc, wax crayons, ink, pencil crayons, photographs, fabric, natural materials (leaves etc), felt, collage, dyes, papier mache, sponges and so on.

-From Monday 12th - Friday 16th September 2016 we held our whole school Art Week.
-Each class was allocated an artist to study and given a type of art medium to use.
-The children had great fun exploring how they could use their given art medium to produce different effects and textures and loved being given the opportunity to find out more about their chosen artist.
+In January we held our whole school Art Week.
+Each class enjoyed finding out about the life & work of a different artist and created their own pieces of artwork using a variety of art mediums.
+The children had great fun exploring how they could use different art mediums to produce various effects and textures and loved being given the opportunity to find out more about their chosen artist.
 Everyone worked so hard and at the end of the week each class created a display in the hall to showcase what they had been learning about

 At Dalestorth we try and promote a love of Art & Design outside of the school day as well as during our lessons.
 We often have art and craft clubs running after school for children from Year 1 to Year 6 at different times throughout the year.
 Below are a few pictures taken during an art club for Years 3 & 4.